k2bd/pghex/README.md

 ## Example

-Here's an example where we create a couple tables representing a hero exploring a dungeon.
+Here's an example where we create a couple tables representing a hero exploring a dungeon on a hexagonal grid.
 One table represents the walls that restrict vision, and another represents units positioned in the dungeon.

 ```sql